oliwierptak/prisma-generator-builder/README.md

 # prisma-generator-builder

-Creates simple and ready to run `prisma generator` package with configured:
+Creates simple and ready to run `prisma generator`.

+It has pluggable architecture, and new functionality can be easily provided with additional plugins.
+Together with preconfigured packages, it creates project ready for development.

+### Preconfigured packages

 - typescript
 - prisma